 Mission & Goals

-In keeping with the mission of Austin Community College, the Sonography Programs are committed to providing students with a well-rounded education in the General Learning (Abdominal and Ob/Gyn) or Adult Echocardiography Concentrations and Vascular Technology.
-The Sonography Programs include instruction in sonographic practices and principles and basic to advanced medical imaging skills intended to prepare the student for employment in the field of diagnostic medical ultrasound.
+In keeping with the mission of Austin Community College, the Sonography Program is committed to providing students with a well-rounded education in the General Learning (Abdominal and Ob/Gyn) or Adult Echocardiography Concentrations and Vascular Technology.
+The Sonography Program includes instruction in sonographic practices and principles and basic to advanced medical imaging skills intended to prepare the student for employment in the field of diagnostic medical ultrasound.
 The Sonography faculty is committed to assisting the student toward the greatest academic, personal, and professional potential through quality instruction and rigorous coursework.

 - To prepare competent entry-level general sonographers in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains” and/or